nisahahmed90/Final-Project/Segment 4/README.md

 After multiple attempts to improve the machine learning model results we reached the following conclusions:

-- Random Forest classifier  is more successful in readmittance rate prediction compared to ANN and Logistic Regression.
+- Random Forest classifier  is more successful in readmittance rate prediction compared to ANN.

 - Using more datapoints and converting the model from multi-class classification to binary classification improves the results.